-For Sergey Petrossov and Gennady Barsky it is undoubtedly going to unravel in the near future.
-They need to keep bringing in new members and those huge chunks of new investor capital to cover the losses, i.e., textbook Ponzi operating procedure.
-However, if any aspect of the scheme slows, even for just awhile, JetSmarter will be exposed as the massive Ponzi scheme it is.
+For Petrossov and Barsky it is undoubtedly going to unravel in the near future.
+They need to keep bringing in new members and those huge chunks of new investor capital to cover the losses.
+However, if any aspect of the scheme slows, even for just awhile, JetSmarter will find itself unable to cover operating costs.

 JetSmarter claims to be the “Uber of Private Jets”, but in reality, it’s nothing like the Uber concept.
 Uber provides a platform via mobile app which essentially allows users to contract directly with other individuals who drive a car.
 When you purchase a seat on the JetSmarter app you’re buying the seat from JetSmarter who is nothing more than a broker and organizer in this scheme.
 The only real value for travelers is that Jetsmarter is selling seats at a massive loss, and doing it intentionally, because a higher membership cost would shrink their target market to the point where the scheme is no longer viable.